 Introduction -contractor limited company tax (UK)

-If you run a UK limited company, you will have various duties and responsibilities as a company director.
+When running a UK limited company, you’ll have various duties and responsibilities as a company director.
 Basically, these include routine filings with Companies House and HMRC.
-In addition, it includes bearing in mind any UK contractor tax legislation.
-What’s more, you have to deal with ltd taxes (UK) throughout the company year in respect of any self-employed contractor taxes.
+Also, they include being aware of UK contractor tax legislation and paying over any UK limited company tax.
+You have to deal with ltd taxes (UK) throughout the company year in respect of any self-employed contractor taxes.
 Therefore, in this guide we’ll look at how tax for contractors (UK) work in detail.
-Furthermore, we’ll consider the main types of UK ltd taxes.
+Furthermore, we’ll research the main types of UK ltd taxes.

-When you are contracting through your own company, you will have many different things to deal with daily.
-This will include any limited company tax (UK) and annual accounts responsibilities.
-If you are an IT contractor as many are, you will need to stay on top of your IT contractor tax responsibilities.
-On the other hand, when working through an umbrella company, all financial and administrative duties will be dealt with on your behalf.
+When you’re contracting through your own company, there’s many different things to deal with daily.
+This includes any limited company tax (UK) and annual accounts responsibilities.
+If you’re an IT contractor as many are, you’ll need to stay on top of your IT contractor tax responsibilities.
+On the other hand, when working through an umbrella company, all financial and administrative duties are dealt with on your behalf.

 Initial thoughts on contractor taxation